• 4,000 firms

 Warm seat leasing

-Warm seat leasing involves renting seats or workstations that come with pre-existing infrastructure and technology used by another tenant or user.
+Warm seat leasing involves renting seats or workstations with preexisting infrastructure and technology used by another tenant or user.
+This type of leasing is great for those who want a quick office setup without investing a lot initially.

+It saves time and resources but might not offer as much customization compared to starting fresh.
 Also, the condition of the existing infrastructure should be considered.

 Cold seat leasing